 THE BOTTOM LINE

 We do not lack for cinematic odes to Golden Age Hollywood (recent examples include Trumbo, My Week with Marilyn and The Last of Robin Hood).
 These films tend to come and go without much serious fanfare, netting the occasional acting nomination (or even win) on the awards circuit.
 However, they are at least competently made movies.
-Not so much Rules Don’t Apply, which belongs more on bad movie podcasts like We Hate Movies than on an awards ballot unless it’s The Razzies.
+Not so much Rules Don’t Apply, which belongs more on bad movie podcasts than on an awards ballot unless it’s The Razzies.
 There’s a halfway decent movie dying to break out here, but a series of inept editing choices, so bad it had me comparing it unfavorably to Suicide Squad, torpedoes anything good that could have come of this.